-ClinicalKey: the app allows users to access ClinicalKey's eBooks, journals, drug monographs, guildelines, patient education, multimedia and Procedures Consult.
+ClinicalKey: Provdes access to ClinicalKey's eBooks, journals, drug monographs, guildelines, patient education, multimedia and Procedures Consult.
 First go to Emory's subscription of ClinicalKey and register for an account, located in the top right corner of the page.
-Then go to iTunes or Google Play and download the app.
+Then go to App Store or Google Play and download the app.
 Login with the profile you created on Emory's subscription of ClinicalKey.

 Thieme: Download Emory's licensed Thieme ebooks to your iPad.
 From the iTunes app store, download the free iPublishCentral Reader.
 After installing the app, visit Emory's Thieme eBook library and download ebooks.

-EBSCOhost: Search CINAHL and other databases using this free app.
+EBSCOhost: Provides access to CINAHL and other databases.
 Use these instructions for the installation and authentication process.
 Once the app is installed, go to the "Settings" and choose the specific databases you wish to search: i.e. CINAHL.
 If a specific database is not selected, it will search all of the EBSCOhost databases to which Emory subscribes.

-SciVerse ScienceDirect Mobile App: gives Emory iPhone, or Android users access to all of Emory's subscribed ScienceDirect journals and etextbook series.
+SciVerse ScienceDirect Mobile App: Gives access to all of Emory's subscribed ScienceDirect journals and etextbook series.
 Search by author, journal, topic, or search the entire ScienceDirect content.
 Save or email articles and add favorites.
 See the attached pdffor instructions on how to register and obtain access to SciVerse ScienceDirect.

 Stat!Ref: Access Emory's licensed Stat!Ref ebooks from your mobile device.
 See the attached pdf for instructions for activating this app.
-First, download the app for iPhone, iPod Touch, or Blackberry.
+Download app from App Store or Google Play.
 Then from your mobile device, go to to Emory's Stat!Ref page and establish a login and password for mobile access.
 Note that you must renew your access every 90 days.
 See the pdf for more details.

 Thieme: Download Emory's licensed Thieme ebooks to your iPad.
-From the iTunes app store, download the free iPublishCentral Reader.
+From the App Store, download the free iPublishCentral Reader.
 After installing the app, visit Emory's Thieme eBook library and download the eBooks you wish.

 PubMed for Handhelds: Use the PICO search, askMEDLINE, Consensus Abstracts, Search MEDLINE/PubMed, and more.